paulhibbitts/markdown-101-course-notes/02-formatting-basics.md

 # Formatting Basics

-Let's go over the main elements of Markdown and what the resulting HTML looks like, starting with headings and emphasis.
+Let's go over the main elements of Markdown, starting with headings and emphasis.

 ## Headings